 Moving insurance or valuation is one of the most critical aspects of a good move.

-Your representative should thoroughly discuss what options are available, how much each cost, and what it’ll mean if you experience damage or loss.
+Your representative should thoroughly discuss what options are available, how much each option costs, and what it’ll mean if you experience damage or loss of your possessions.

-If a mover spends a few minutes explaining coverage, avoids the topic altogether, or says there’s no need to worry because they never break anything, run for the hills.
+If a mover spends just a few minutes explaining coverage, avoids the topic altogether, or says there’s no need to worry because they never break anything, then run for the hills.
 Some of the worst moving companies won’t clearly go over insurance or valuation with you.

 Having your in-home moving estimate rescheduled isn’t the end of the world.